DEFRA/waste-tracking-service/docs/api-landing-page.md

 To develop using the Receipt of Waste API, you must:

-- be familiar with HTTP, RESTful services and JSON and OAuth
+- Be familiar with HTTP, RESTful services and JSON and OAuth
-- have received your client id and secret (by encrypted email, see step 1 below)
+- Have received your client id and secret.
+These will be sent to the developer after signing up for Private Beta.
-- be familiar with the API's terms of service.
+- Be familiar with the API's [terms of service](api-terms-of-service.md).

 These are the necesary steps:

-1. Developers need to [sign-up for private beta](private-beta-comms-sign-up.md) using the on-boarding form.
+1. Developers need to [sign-up for Private Beta](private-beta-comms-sign-up.md) using the on-boarding form.
+They will then be issued a client id and secret.

 2. Gain access to the test environment.
 The URL is shown below:
    ```code
    https://waste-movement-external-api.api.ext-test.cdp-int.defra.cloud
    ```

-3. Using the client ID and Client Secret, request an OAuth bearer token.
+3. Using the credentials for the test environment (the client ID and Client Secret) request an OAuth bearer token.
 See [Authentication](#Authentication).
 4. Begin sending requests and developing the integration with the API.
 At the same time you will be demonstrating that you have [implemented the specification in its entirety](production-approval-tests.md).
 Ensure that all scenarios have been implemented.
 Some useful test scripts can [be found here](api-testing-and-examples.md).

       When you’ve completed developing and testing your integration, please [email](WasteTracking_Developers@defra.gov.uk) a test submission for each of these scenarios and note down the corresponding Waste Tracking ID’s so we can review.

-5. Following approval of the test submission and acknowledgement of the [Terms of Service](api-terms-of-service.md), you will receive an API Code.
-You can begin sending waste movements to the Waste Tracking Service.
+5. Following approval of the test submission and acknowledgement of the [Terms of Service](api-terms-of-service.md), you will receive a client ID and secret for the production environment.
+You can now begin sending waste movements to the Waste Tracking Service.

 #### Prequisite Steps (Receivers)